awjuliani/neuro-nav/neuronav/envs/README.md

-# Navigation Environments
+# Benchmark Environments

-A set of neuroscience inspired navigation and decision making tasks in environments with either graph or grid structures.
+A set of cognitive neuroscience inspired navigation and decision making tasks in environments with either graph or grid structures.

-Both of these environments support the default `gym` interface.
+These environments support the default `gym` interface which is commonly used in open source reinforcement learning packages.
 You can learn more about gym [here](https://github.com/openai/gym).

 ## GridEnv